-The Pirelli Sustainability Model is inspired by the United Nations Global Compact, of which Pirelli has been an active member since 2004 (Letter of Commitment signed by the CEO), by the Stakeholder Engagement Principles set out in AA1000 and by the recently issued ISO 26000 guidelines.
+The Pirelli Sustainability Model is inspired by the United Nations Global Compact, of which Pirelli has been an active member since 2004 (Letter of Commitment signed by the CEO), by the Stakeholder Engagement Principles set out in AA1000 and by the ISO 26000 guidelines.

 Pirelli’s Responsible management runs through the entire value chain.
-Every operating unit integrates economic, social and environmental responsibility in its own activity, while cooperating constantly with other units and with stakeholders; this allows the Group to effectively manage risks and opportunities related to its processes, products and services, with a constant focus on innovation, with the awareness of the role of a multinational group in a global context and in view of comprehensive risk prevention.
+Every operating unit integrates economic, social and environmental responsibility in its own activity, while cooperating constantly with other units and with stakeholders; this allows the Group to effectively manage risks and opportunities related to its processes, products and services, with a constant focus on innovation and with the awareness of the role of a multinational group in a global context.

 Pirelli Group adopts a "multi-stakeholder" approach, it in fact pursues sustainable and steady growth, the latter being as much as possible based on a fair balance between the different expectations of all those who interact with the Company.
 The interactions with stakeholder are based on proactive dialogue aimed at confronting and collecting their expectations in order for Pirelli to create shared growth.

 Pirelli's sustainable performance and its new challenges are reported to Stakeholders every year via the Annual Report, prepared in accordance to the main international sustainability reporting frameworks and certified by third party.